We are so grateful for everything all healthcare professionals are doing at this difficult time, and hope to support you in any way we can.

 - Use these resources to help you have quality conversations about emotional health and diabetes.

 - Signpost your patients to our information and support on tackling stress, diabetes burnout and feeling low.

-- MIND has lots of information and support to support people with their mental health and well being at this time.
+- MIND has lots of information and other resources to support people with their mental health and well being at this time.

-- Visit the SBK Healthcare YouTube page to access webinar recordings focusing on topics such as managing anxiety and burnout, building resilience and how to sleep better during the coronavirus pandemic.
+- Visit the SBK Healthcare YouTube channel to access webinar recordings about managing anxiety and burnout, building resilience and how to sleep better during the coronavirus pandemic.

 - Get the latest information from the RCOG for pregnant women and their families.